-I’ve been working in the card processing space for almost 20 years, which means I’ve seen PCI DSS evolve from its earliest days to its current form.
+With 20 year’s experience in the card processing space, I’ve seen PCI DSS evolve from its earliest days to its current form.
 In that time I’ve worked with lots of outside companies as clients and service providers.
 PCI DSS is sometimes thought of as a very strict standard, one that takes a prescriptive approach on how things should be done.
 But in my experience, I’m constantly surprised by some of the creative ways people find to address the requirements.

 I won’t go deep into details of some of the quirky approaches I’ve seen, but I’ll try to illustrate how that comes about through a concrete example.
 Because it’s that experience that allowed me to get comfortable with what I think is the best PCI DSS advice I can give.